JiaweiChenC/flash.emacs/README.md

 2. Use flash-emacs from any window
 3. See matches labeled in all windows
 4. Jump to any visible location instantly

-### Window-Aware Search

-Flash-emacs only shows labels for content visible in each window:

-- **Visible content only**: No labels for text scrolled out of view
-- **Per-window bounds**: Each window shows matches for its visible area
-- **Performance optimized**: Only processes visible content
-- **Intuitive behavior**: Matches what you can actually see

-This prevents overwhelming numbers of labels and improves performance, especially in large files.

 ## Comparison with flash.nvim